-Notwithstanding the need for financial prudence given the small and exclusively residential tax base of Belcarra, the recent distribution of one-time funds from the Province's "Growing Community Fund" could provide the opportunity for the municipality to realize several of the policy directions referred to in this OCP without tax implications.
+Notwithstanding the need for financial prudence given the small and exclusively residential tax base of Belcarra, the recent distribution of one-time funds from the province's "Growing Community Fund" could provide the opportunity for the municipality to realize several of the policy directions referred to in this OCP without tax implications.
 The Growing Community Funds are available to pay for projects related to public drinking water systems, emergency management equipment and facilities, active transportation amenities and recreation facility upgrades to name some of the types of projects this funding could be used for in Belcarra.

 POLICY FS 1.
-Continue to work on asset management planning in conjunction with 25- year financial planning as a key means to ensuring financial sustainability for the municipality and strive to update those two plans at least once every five years.
+Continue to work on the implementation of the Integrated Long-Term (15 Year) Financial Plan and the Asset Management Plan as a key means to ensuring financial sustainability for the municipality and strive to update those two plans at least once every five years.
 POLICY FS 2.
-Continue to make contributions to the Capital Asset Reserve Fund to address the municipality's infrastructure replacement costs as part of the 25-year financial planning.
+Continue to make contributions to the Capital Asset Reserve Fund to address the municipality's infrastructure replacement costs as part of the 15 year financial planning.
 POLICY FS 3.
 Develop appropriate operation and maintenance programs that ensure the maximum life of municipal infrastructure, reduce frequency of infrastructure replacement, and facilitate proper functionality of the infrastructure.
 POLICY FS 4.
 Ensure that infrastructure decisions are based on a full life-cycle cost accounting analysis.
 POLICY FS 5.
 Ensure that new community amenities and services are aligned with the financial resources of the Village.
 POLICY FS 6.
-Consider allowing for modest growth in the number of households to provide additional revenue to meet the future financial obligations of the Village.
+Consider allowing for modest residential growth and flexibility with respect to the use of residential land as a means to provide additional revenue to meet the future financial obligations of the Village.
 POLICY FS 7.
-Facilitate future investment in the Village by being flexible with respect to lot size restrictions, while preserving the semi-rural character, consistent with residential land use policies.
+Support the future replacement of the Belcarra Fire Hall and support Metro Vancouver's efforts to budget for this new facility.
 POLICY FS 8.
 Encourage subdivision and development applicants to consider the financial implications to the Village as a result of new development and require subdividers and developers to assume responsibility for the costs associated with system and service upgrades to accommodate new development.